hubertgrajewski/3ai4/5/readme.md

 ## Main functionalities

-1. relational database based on SQL language
+1. Relational database based on SQL language.
-1. frot-end created in JavaScript and CSS technologies
+1. Frot-end created in JavaScript and CSS technologies.
-1. back-end executed in PHP language and auxiliary scripts
+1. Back-end executed in PHP language and auxiliary scripts.

 The above functionalities are tested and work according to their roles.